emuro/gene_length/README.md

 #### suppl_tables__extra
 - species_Ensembl.tsv.
 The file contains the taxonomy ids of the different species annotated in Ensembl, [see above](https://github.com/emuro/gene_length/blob/main/README.md#taxonomy-ids-of-the-different-species-annotated-in-ensembl).
 The files for the different divisions have been concatenated into species_Ensembl.tsv, maintaining only the first header.
 Finally, the file has been slimmed-down reducing its columns to species, species name and taxonomy_id.

 - 480lognormal.dat.
-Initial seed for the gene growth model: 5000 gene lognormally distributed with mean 480.
+Initial seed for the gene growth model: 5000 genes, lognormally distributed (mean=480).

 - Homo_sapiens_CDS_nCDS.xlsx data needed to compare the length frequency distribution for coding (CDS) and non-coding (nCDS) genetic sequences, see Extended Data Fig. 8.